 When a student’s application for tuition waiver is denied by William Paterson University, the student has the right to appeal the decision.
 Upon denial, the student will receive a written explanation of the reason for denial.
 A “Level 1” appeal using the “Notice of Ineligibility for Tuition waiver” is addressed to:

-Communication with students will be through WPUNJ email address only.
-For tuition waiver questions, please contact Eva Reyes at email@example.com
+Communication with students will be through WPUNJ email address ONLY.
+For tuition waiver questions, please contact Ms. Eva G. Reyes at email@example.com